SharePoint/sp-dev-docs/docs/general-development/how-to-deploy-udfs-using-sharepoint-foundation-solutions.md

 The SharePoint Foundation solution framework lets you bundle all the components to extend SharePoint Foundation in a new file called a solution file (a CAB-based format with a .wsp extension).
 A solution is a deployable, reusable package that can contain a set of features, site definitions, and assemblies that you can apply to a site, and individually enable or disable.
-Additionally, you can use the solution file to deploy the contents of a Web Part package, including assemblies, class resources, .dwp files, and other package components.
+Additionally, you can use the solution file to deploy the contents of a web part package, including assemblies, class resources, .dwp files, and other package components.
 For more information about the SharePoint Foundation solution framework, see the SharePoint Foundation node in the  [Getting Started with Development for SharePoint Foundation 2010](http://msdn.microsoft.com/library/ef1187aa-e007-4490-8191-db36a50b3ae4%28Office.15%29.aspx) (http://msdn.microsoft.com/en-us/library/ee539432(office.14).aspx).
 The procedure for creating and deploying a UDF assembly by using SharePoint Foundation solution framework is as follows: